DripEmail/drip-woocommerce/readme.txt

 * Your change here!

+= 1.1.3 =

+* Fix a bug that caused an error when viewing a product with an empty price

 = 1.1.2 =

 * Add occurred_at timestamp to cart events to avoid timing issues when there are queue backups or other issues.